vagrant-libvirt/vagrant-libvirt/README.md

 * `memory` - Amount of memory in MBytes.
 Defaults to 512 if not set.
 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `nested` - [Enable nested virtualization](https://github.com/torvalds/linux/blob/master/Documentation/virtual/kvm/nested-vmx.txt).
 Default is false.
 * `cpu_mode` - [CPU emulation mode](https://libvirt.org/formatdomain.html#elementsCPU).
 Defaults to 'host-model' if not set.
-Allowed values: host-model, host-passthrough.
+Allowed values: host-model, host-passthrough, custom.
+* `cpu_model` - CPU Model.
+Defaults to 'qemu64' if not set.
+This can really only be used when setting `cpu_mode` to `custom`.
+* `cpu_fallback` - Whether to allow libvirt to fall back to a CPU model close to the specified model if features in the guest CPU are not supported on the host.
+Defaults to 'allow' if not set.
+Allowed values: `allow`, `forbid`.
 * `loader` - Sets path to custom UEFI loader.
 * `volume_cache` - Controls the cache mechanism.
 Possible values are "default", "none", "writethrough", "writeback", "directsync" and "unsafe".
 [See driver->cache in libvirt documentation](http://libvirt.org/formatdomain.html#elementsDisks).
 * `kernel` - To launch the guest with a kernel residing on host filesystems.
 Equivalent to qemu `-kernel`.